iKyalo/Laravel-Test-App/README.md

-#Laravel Project Setup and Instructions
+Laravel Project Setup and Instructions

-#Overview
+Overview
 This repository contains a Laravel project with Docker setup for local development.
 It includes RESTful API endpoints for users and blog posts, a queuing system for background jobs, and a caching mechanism to improve performance.

 Prerequisites
-Docker: Ensure Docker and Docker Compose are installed on your system.
+-Docker: Ensure Docker and Docker Compose are installed on your system.
-PHP: PHP 8.0 or higher (required for local development without Docker).
+-PHP: PHP 8.0 or higher (required for local development without Docker).
-Composer: PHP dependency manager (required for local development without Docker).
+-Composer: PHP dependency manager (required for local development without Docker).

 Setup

 1. Clone the Repository